jamesjlinden/GameEngine/README.md

 # GameEngine
-Simple Game Engine in C++ for learning and demo purposes
+Game Engine in C++ for learning and demo purposes